Transgender inclusion in dance: Paving the way in Irish dancing

 We need to be included holistically in every aspect of our being so as to live an equal life to our cisgender peers.
 When we, as transgender people, are free to participate in society, affirmed as our gender, our health and wellbeing improves.

 Hayden advocates for the Transgender, Disabled and First Nations communities through his roles in various activist groups and organisations.
 He is a PhD candidate at the University of Sydney and a Pinnacle Foundation scholar.
 He is also a competitive Irish dancer who has danced at state and national level.
-He is the co-founder (along with Tara) of Intersectional Irish Dancers, a platform to support marginalised Irish dancers and to create a more inclusive Irish dancing culture.

 Author’s note: In Irish dancing, there is a mandatory six month competition ban for any dancer that transfers schools so I can’t compete at the moment (however, no competitions are occurring currently due to COVID-19).